lsverma0909/Detecting-Pneumonia-using-X-Ray-Images/README.md

 # 🩺 Detecting Pneumonia from Chest X-Ray Images Using Deep Learning

 This project leverages Deep Learning and Transfer Learning techniques to automatically detect pneumonia from chest X-ray images.
-Multiple neural network architectures, including a custom CNN, ResNet50V2, and ResNet101V2, are trained and evaluated to compare their effectiveness in binary image classification.
+A custom CNN, ResNet50V2, and ResNet101V2, are trained and evaluated to compare their effectiveness in binary image classification.

 ---